Should You Bypass The Amex Platinum 100K Offer With The New Credits?

 If you are steadfast in getting the 100K offer then you could still wait.
 There is a chance you are never targeted for it though.
 No one knows for sure what causes people to get targeted.
 In the past there would be leaked links from time to time, that is how I got it myself.
 But that hasn’t happened for several years now and Amex started freezing accounts that took advantage of them anyway so it would be best to skip it if a leaked offer ever did return.

 I guess it really boils down to your risk / reward level and how sick and tired you are of waiting for the offer.
-If you would rather take the increased offer now and leave a little on the table but grab the sure thing then I think jumping on it makes sense.
-If you don’t mind waiting it out and want to risk the 20K / $300 extra in value at a chance at 40K extra then you stand pat.
+If you would rather take the increased offer now, and leave a little on the table but grab the sure thing, then I think jumping on it makes sense.
+If you don’t mind waiting it out and want to risk the current increase of 22,600 points or $339 in value over the public offer you can stand pat.

 Hopefully this post got you thinking some about whether or not it is worth skipping the 100K Amex Platinum offer for what is available now.
 This also gives you a good breakdown at how to compare offers for other cards.
 What the thought process should be, how you should weigh your options and how you should judge risk.
 Everyone’s answer to these questions can vary widely but the process should remain pretty much the same.